-Join Adam Wilbert for an in-depth discussion in this video Exploring the Query By Example (QBE) interface, part of Access 2007: Queries in Depth.
+Join Adam Wilbert for an in-depth discussion in this video Exploring the Query By Example (QBE) interface, part of Access 2007: Queries.

 All of the queries in Access are stored in a common programming language called SQL.
 SQL stands for Structured Query Language, and it could be a pretty powerful way to create queries, but a little bit daunting at first.
 So, Access actually provides a second way that we can create our queries called the QBE grid or the Query By Example.
 I am going to go ahead and open up one of the queries that we just created in the previous movie.
 I am going to open up the qry_ CustomerEmail query, and if I double-click on it you'll see that the query runs again, and it's pulling the FirstName, the LastName, and the Email address out of our DirectCustomers table.
 Now, there are a couple of ways that we can switch to the QBE environment.